BAM-PFA/edith/readme.md

 ## Usage

 * Select files to ingest.
 Analyzing the filename, the FMP database is queried and metadata returned, or not, as the case may be.
-* AIP is prepared and stored on a local drive, awaiting LTO-ness.
 * Access file is created and sent to RS along with metadata JSON.
+* AIP (including master, derivatives, checksums, and metadata) is prepared and stored on a local drive, awaiting LTO-ness.
 * Currently LTO write is done manually.
 Sounds like we want this as a `cron` job
 ### setup